geo200cn/geo200cn.github.io/tips.md

 \

 * **Check for typos.** One of the most common causes of errors are typos, which usually throw an error such as `Error in _____ : could not find function “_____”` due to a function being misspelled.
 What kinds of typos are the most common?
-  -You failed to load the package containing this function.
+  - You failed to load the package containing this function.
   - Misspellings
   - Capitalization: You typed an uppercase letter when you should have typed a lowercase letter (vice versa).
   - Closing punctuation: You forgot a closing parentheses, bracket, or quotation.
 All too often have I forgotten to add an additional parenthesis at the end of a line.
 You’ll know that you’ve done this if you see a red X on the left side of your R Markdown document.
 The red X will appear as you are typing, so wait until you’re finished to assess these warnings.